Saumay-Goel/Saumay-Goel/README.md

     </summary>
   </ul>
 </div>
-- 🤝 I'm eager to collaborate on web development projects or participate in hackathons/events as a teammate.
+- 🤝 I'm eager to collaborate on web development projects or Ai/Ml projects.

 - Currently i am diving deep in the field of Deep learning.